-Vigor2930 is a broadband router with dual-WAN interface.
+Vigor2820 series is an ADSL and broadband router with WAN interface.
 It provides policy-based load-balance, fail-over and BOD (Bandwidth on Demand), also it integrates IP layer QoS, NAT session/bandwidth management to help users control works well with large bandwidth.

-By adopting hardware-based VPN platform, hardware encryption of AES/DES/3DS and hardware key hash of SHA-1/MD5, the router increases the performance of VPN greatly, and offers several protocols (such as IPSec/PPTP/L2TP) with up to 100 VPN tunnels.
+By adopting hardware-based VPN platform and hardware encryption of AES/DES/3DS, the router increases the performance of VPN greatly, and offers several protocols (such as IPSec/PPTP/L2TP) with up to 32 VPN tunnels.

-The object-originated design used in SPI (Stateful Packet Inspection) firewall allows users to set firewall policy with ease.
+The object-based design used in SPI (Stateful Packet Inspection) firewall allows users to set firewall policy with ease.
 CSM (Content Security Management) provides users control and management in IM (Instant Messenger) and P2P (Peer to Peer) more efficiency than before.
 By the way, DoS/DDoS prevention and URL/Web content filter strengthen the security outside and control inside.

-Vigor2930 "S" series models support two ISDN ports.
-ISDN S0 (1) port is dedicated for ISDN phone and ISDN S0 (2) port is configurable for ISDN line and phone if required.
+Vigor2820 "S" series models support two ISDN ports.
+Phone S0 port is dedicated for ISDN phone and ISDN/Phone S0 port is configurable for ISDN line and phone if required.
 It can support multiple SIP registrars with high flexible configuration and call handling options.

-Object-oriented firewall is flexible and allows your network be safe.
+Object-based firewall is flexible and allows your network be safe.
 In addition, through VoIP function, the communication fee for you and remote people can be reduced.